Wednesday, 30 November 2011

 I remember the first time I ate one, as a little girl of five.
 I had just started school and they were hosting a bonfire party in a field nearby.
 Though my memory is a little fuzzy, I remember the darkness, the sparking catherine wheel, the heat of the fire and the incredible sweetness of a toffee apple.
 I rarely ate sweets as a child - the apple is one of the few instances I can remember.

 Usually you combine caramel flavours with mellow cooked apple - tarte tatin, for instance.
 Yet when you combine it with a fresh autumn apple, full of juice and zing, something special happens.
-You get an interplay between sour and sweet, chewy and crisp, juice and stickiness, health and decadence.
+You get an interplay between sour and sweet, chewy and crisp, juice and stickiness.

 I find balance in taste so fascinating - all the different ways of combining the types of flavour and texture we can detect, all the subtle touches that can take something from nice to divine.